11uc/whole_cell_patch/README.md

 *	*verbose*: level of details to display during detection.
 	0 - nothing.
 	1 - display cell and trial numbers.
+	2 - display detection result for each trial.
-	2 - display fitting result for each mini.
+	3 - display fitting result for each mini.
 #### Properties
 Output averaged mini properties.